taylahlucas/ZoneController/README.md

 # ZoneController-React
 A simple interface for a device zone controller.
+Select the zones icon to toggle the zone on and off.

-## Assumptions
+### Assumptions

 - When no icon is provided for a zone, a default icon will be used.
-- Data will initially be pulled from BE, and will check for updates.
+- Data pulled from data.json is static.

 # Setup